Fred Klein, 2003, 2016

 The train pictured here is patterned after the consist of a December 1943 Southern Railroad troop train (Robert J. Wayner, Passenger Train Consists 1923-1973, Wayner Publications, page 33).
 I made my cars correspond as best I could to the car types in the published consist.
 Troop trains followed no fixed consist: railroads assembled whatever types of sleepers they could get to accommodate the troop movement.
 During the war, most sleeping cars were heavyweight cars and still owned by the Pullman Company.
 Cars were mostly Pullman green with “Pullman” on the letterboards, but other colors could be mixed in the train.
 I used all the Pullman cars I had and made a Santa Fe train.
 For troop trains before late 1943, use conventional 85’ Pullman cars instead of the troop sleeper cars.

-Unfortunately, N scale has only one type of Pullman sleeper available as a common plastic car: the Rivarossi 12-section /1-drawing room car that was one of the most common types in the 1920’s and 1930’s.
+N scale has a common type of Pullman sleeper available: the 12-section /1-drawing room car that was one of the most common types in the 1920’s and 1930’s.
+This car is made in plastic by Rivarossi and Microtrains.
 Most cars in this train are Rivarossi heavyweights, except for the Microtrains troop sleeper cars.

 Troop train, first portion.